Flames, Oilers fans raise nearly $20,000 for charity after Tkachuk-Kassian skirmish | CBC Sports

 An unhappy Kassian later said he has "a long memory" and "that gave me some clarity about what you can do and can't do now," in reference to the lack of supplemental discipline against Tkachuk.

-Flames fans disagreed, and decided to start a fundraising campaign to place billboards with Tkachuk's face plastered on them across Edmonton.
+Flames fans disagreed, and started a fundraising campaign to place billboards with Tkachuk's face plastered on them across Edmonton.

 When the campaign reached $3,053 in less than 24 hours, surpassing its $2,500 goal, a local radio station stepped in to say it would handle the billboards, and the fundraiser money would now be directed toward ALS research.
 That GoFundMe page now says it has raised $3,738.